bartoszsmielowski/PowerBI_CustomerSatisfactionAndLoyalty_DataDNA_JulyCallenge/README.md

 # 🏁 Conclusion
 Customer satisfaction is more than a score — it’s a strategic lens into loyalty behavior and business growth.
-This report delivers clarity, insight, and direction for organizations seeking to improve retention and CX outcomes.
+This report delivers clarity, insight, and direction for organizations seeking to improve retention and Customer eXperience outcomes.

 ---